Jordandionduval/OutlinerBuddy/README.md

 ## Overview

-I made this tool as a way to practice python.
+I made this tool over the summer as a way to learn and practice python.
 The goal when creating this tool was to replace Maya's old renaming tool for something a little more versatile and powerful.

 The tool currently is currently separated in 5 parts to allow users the following renaming options:
 - Replace - Querries a string in selected objects' names and replaces it with target name.